 This is about 50% of my baseline speed, which is not very good.

 Next up was an IPVanish server Switzerland.
 Once again, the speeds were not very good at 73 Mbps.

 Next, I ran some tests with an IPVanish server in the UK, which gave me about 65 Mbps.

-With these slow speed tests, IPVanish is certainly not the best UK VPN.
+With these slow speed tests, IPVanish is not the best UK VPN.

-Next I ran some IPVanish speed tests with servers in the United States and Canada.
-Again, the results were not good.
+Next, I ran some IPVanish speed tests with servers in the United States and Canada.
+Again, the results were not up to par.

 Here was an IPVanish server in New York at about 65 Mbps.

 Next up was an IPVanish server in Dallas, Texas: 46 Mbps.

 I also tested some IPVanish servers in Canada, which gave me similar results as before.

 Here was an IPVanish server in Toronto, Canada at 78 Mpbs.